PhilippKaulich/MSTopDiff/README.md

 ## License
-MSDIFF is available under the BSD license.
+MSTopDiff is available under the BSD license.
 See the LICENSE file for more info.